Frequently asked questions to the admissions office at United.

 Can I afford to go to seminary?

 This is an important question, and there is no easy or simple answer.
 United provides financial aid and helps students find other sources of support.
 In order to be considered for financial aid, students must be enrolled in a degree program at least half-time.

 In addition to a very limited number of on-campus jobs, United directly provides financial assistance in two ways:

 - Need-based aid, based on completing the Free Application for Federal Student Aid (FAFSA)

 - Merit-based aid, awarded to students who demonstrate exceptional academic ability.

 We ask students to take the Graduate Record Exam by February 1 in order to qualify for merit-based aid beginning in the fall term.
 Several scholarships allow us to provide between 30% to 100% of tuition, some for one year of study and others for up to four years of study.

 The majority of students maintain some outside work commitment while in seminary.
-People who work full- or part-time plan their schedules according to their course load, perhaps attending classes one full day, two half-days, or a few evenings each week.
-The schedule of required and elective courses varies by term; careful planning with your advisor will ensure you can complete all your program requirements within the time allotted.
+Students who work full time or part time plan their schedules according to their course load, perhaps attending classes one full day, two half-days or a few evenings each week.
+The schedule of required and elective courses varies by term; careful planning with your advisor ensures you can complete all your program requirements within the time allotted.
 A general formula for class preparation time is to allow 3-4 hours of study for each hour spent in class.

 How long will it take to complete my degree?